This Girl Can

 We hand picked four women from around the country who have been playing Rounders for some time and got to know them a little better.

 Join a Rounders team in your local area.
 Rounders is a great activity for building your stamina and fundamental skills as well as forming a strong social network.

 Rounders England’s Involvement

-Rounders England are delighted to be part of this campaign and were even more delighted when Jo Baldwin, a Rounders player from Burnley, was chosen to represent her sport in the 2015 poster campaign.
+Rounders England are delighted to be part of this campaign and were even more delighted when Jo Baldwin – within the picture on the right – a Rounders player from Burnley, was chosen to represent her sport in the 2015 poster campaign.